apitestbase/apitestbase.github.io/index.md

 ---
 # Test what your API *really did*

-API Test Base is a free, offline‑first tool for testing APIs **and their side effects** — the records your API writes to a database, the messages it publishes to a queue, the files it creates.
+API Test Base is a free, offline‑first tool for testing APIs **and their side effects** — the records your API writes to a database, the messages it publishes to a queue, the downstream services it calls.

 No account, no cloud.
 You download it and run it on your own machine or in your CI/CD pipeline.
 Test cases are created with a **no‑code / low‑code** UI, so you can be productive in minutes.